 Saskatoon Crisis Intervention Centre

-Saskatoon Crisis Intervention Service (SCIS) intervenes and manages social, emotional and psychological emergencies for people experiencing acute and ongoing crisis 24 hours each day, 365 days of the year.
+Saskatoon Crisis Intervention Service (SCIS) intervenes and manages social, emotional and psychological emergencies for people experiencing acute and ongoing crises 24 hours each day, 365 days of the year.

 Central Saskatchewan West Central Crisis and Family Support Centre